jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Links to Stuff To Look At.md

 >
 > One or two days.

 And there you have it: that's basically what we're fighting: it's a tug of war with the Google engineers.
 Personally, I think `scholarly` is closest to a workable/usable scraper (there's the "Scraper API" mentioned elsewhere in this doc, which turns out to be a commercial SaaS version of that one AFAICT from their blurbs.
 Maybe with some added Mechanical Turk if you buy the more expensive licenses of theirs, but otherwise just `scholarly` and that's it.
-Note ny own findings / guestimates regarding VPN IP blocking: Google doesn't need to maintain a blacklist manually there: all they have to do is monitor the incoming IP addresses and do a DNS reverse lookup to see if an IP address that's frequenting their Scholar site belongs to a VPN company like NordVPN and then it's down to counting requests and 'downgrading' those IP numbers when you encounter them.
+Note ny own findings / guesstimates regarding VPN IP blocking: Google doesn't need to maintain a blacklist manually there: all they have to do is monitor the incoming IP addresses and do a DNS reverse lookup to see if an IP address that's frequenting their Scholar site belongs to a VPN company like NordVPN and then it's down to counting requests and 'downgrading' those IP numbers when you encounter them.
 At least that's what *I* would do if I were in their shoes: it's fast, doesn't need manual maintenance and all you have to do is be more strict enforcing your limits on these 'suspect' IP numbers.
-Since you have no published limits on Scholar anyway, you can get away with throttling the suspect ones and if someone complains the ball is in their court to proove that they are **not** using a VPN or proxy for their Scholar visits.
+Since you have no published limits on Scholar anyway, you can get away with throttling the suspect ones and if someone complains the ball is in their court to prove that they are **not** using a VPN or proxy for their Scholar visits.
 Which leaves the rather more fluid(?) `tor` network...
 Which' exit nodes can be detected too, I suppose.
 Hm.
 I wonder what FSF's panopticon would say about the fingerprint of such a proxied visit: is it recognizable from a regular Chrome browser visit?
 I suppose so, as I seem to recall some older NSA/FBI work re 'cracking' darknet origins by monitoring tor exit nodes...
 Though I must say I don't recall how that one was done back in the day -- it's been a few years.)